 When Alzheimer's begins in middle age, misdiagnosis may be more likely.
-This rare form of Alzheimer's affects work, finances and family.By Mayo Clinic Staff
+This rare form of Alzheimer's affects work, finances and family.By Jonathan Graff-Radford, M.D.

-Some people with early-onset Alzheimer's have the common form of the disease, and experts don't know why these people get the disease at a younger age than others do.
+Some people with early-onset Alzheimer's have the most common form of the disease.
+Experts don't know why these people get the disease at a younger age than others do.

-For most, however, early-onset Alzheimer's runs in the family.
+But others with early-onset Alzheimer's have a type of the disease called "familial Alzheimer's disease."
 They're likely to have a parent or grandparent who also developed Alzheimer's at a younger age.

 For example, it may be helpful to consider how a positive test may affect your eligibility for long-term care, disability and life insurance.